Shelby County, Tennessee Divorce Lawyer

 • You and your spouse have lived separately and apart for at least two or more years

-• You have not been living as a married couple during this two-year period
+• You have not been living as a married couple during these two years

 • You do not share any minor children

-• You will need to wait at least 60 days after filing your divorce claim before the judge can issue a final decree on your divorce, as well.
-If you have any children under 18.
+• You will also need to wait at least 60 days after filing your divorce claim before the judge can issue a final decree on your divorce if you have any children under 18.
 If you have any further questions about this, please do not hesitate to contact Rice Law today.

 The Do’s and Don’ts of Divorce in Tennessee

-As you can imagine, there are various actions you can take (or not take) that may drastically impact the outcome of your divorce.
+As you can imagine, there are various actions you can take (or not) that may drastically impact the outcome of your divorce.
 Just some of the most important things to keep in mind during and after your divorce are as follows:

 Computers, Internet & Social Media

-First, you need to set up a new email account to communicate only with your new attorney.
+First, you must set up a new email account to communicate only with your new attorney.
 Do not communicate with your attorney on a company email or shared email account, as this could waive your attorney-client privilege.
 Do not send emails through your employer’s server or employer-provided devices.
-Make your attorney aware of any company policies your employer has, such as your employee handbook, regarding the use of company servers and devices.
+Make your attorney aware of your employer’s company policies, such as your employee handbook, regarding using company servers and devices.

-Close all social media accounts as soon as possible and hopefully before litigation begins.
-As a layperson, you may not realize how information can be twisted by an attorney.
-It is far better to release information through your attorney whether informally or through the formal discovery process.
+Close all social media accounts as soon as possible, and hopefully before litigation begins.
+As a layperson, you may not realize how an attorney can twist information.
+It is far better to release information through your attorney, whether informally or through the formal discovery process.

 Technology Use: Passwords, Texts, & Computers

-Identify all computers, tablets, and smartphones used by you and your spouse.
-Discuss turning over these devices to your attorney for forensic evaluation, especially those that are privately owned.
-And make sure to identify which, if any of these devices, are owned by a company or other third party.
+Identify all computers, tablets, and smartphones you and your spouse use.
+Discuss turning these devices to your attorney, primarily privately owned ones, for forensic evaluation.
+Make sure to identify which, if any, are owned by a company or other third party.

 Let your attorney know immediately of any shared passwords or known passwords used by your spouse.
 Change all of your passwords immediately.
-Based on ownership of computers and knowledge of passwords your attorney should know whether these electronic devices can be evaluated immediately or if you will need to request permission from the court.
+Based on your computer ownership and knowledge of passwords, your attorney should know whether these electronic devices can be evaluated immediately or if you will need to request permission from the court.

 Do not attempt to guess passwords.
 Your spouse may have told you his or her password.
 Do not exceed the scope of the permission that was granted to you.
 By way of example, let’s assume your husband gave you his Netflix password to watch movies.
-You can use the password to watch Netflix.
-You cannot use the password to access other accounts such as Facebook.
+You can use the password to watch Netflix, but you cannot use it to access other accounts, such as Facebook.

 Hiring Private Investigators